Pat878/pat878-pat878.github.io/_posts/blog/2017-09-15-Working_with_Jekyll.markdown

 1. Add a doc to the root folder that calls your layout.
 2. Add your layout that calls the files to include.
 3. Add the necessary files in the `_includes` folder.
+4. Repeat steps 2 and 3 to display individual posts.

 These are the steps I took to add the “My Story” page.
 (I call it `learn_more` throughout the repo.)